jameysharp/reader-py/README.md

   many or all of the entries, especially if you have JavaScript disabled.
 (But it should at least _work_ without JavaScript!)

-- provides no feedback about what it is doing.
-When you ask to read a feed that it doesn't have cached, it will sit there for however long it takes the server to fetch the complete history.
-Making that more
-  painful: to be polite, I've set a five-second delay between requests to the same upstream IP address

 Also, feed readers usually help you remember what you're reading, but this one doesn't retain anything outside of basic access logs and the contents of its HTTP cache.
 So it can't keep track of where you left off